 When the war ended, the Mountain Park Hotel never regained its former glory.
 The grand hotel was burned in 1920 by an arsonist never to be rebuilt.
 Two other hotels were built on the grounds of the springs during the next forty years, but neither were as grand as the Mountain Park Hotel.
 Both of these smaller hotels also burned down in fires, and the small town of Hot Springs was nearly forgotten as a tourist destination.

 The structures build by the Germans -- the barracks buildings and the Old German village -- were all destroyed after the war.
-Some by guards celebrating the signing of the Armistice, and others by another flood a few years later.
+Some of the village was destroyed by guards celebrating the signing of the Armistice, and the remaining structures were lost to another flood a few years later.

 Today there exists no trace of the internment camp at Hot Springs, as though that chapter of American history never happened.
-The only evidence that still exists today are Theirbach's photographs in the North Carolina Department of Archives -- and of course, the monument at Asheville's historic Riverside Cemetery.
+The only evidence that still exists today are Theirbach's photographs in the North Carolina Department of Archives -- and of course, the monument at Asheville's historic Riverside Cemetery in memory of the dead.

 The Monument